Thermally modified wood: Main companies in the industry

-In the USA the biggest thermo-modification producer is Westwood, which was the first to start thermo-treatment production in USA in 2007.
 In Europe thermally modified wood production on a commercial scale has been concentrated largely in Estonia.
 Estonia is geographically close to the major Finnish producers of thermo-kilns, while labor and overhead costs are lower than in Finland or the Scandinavian countries.
 Three major Estonian producers of thermally modified wood emerged in the late 1990s: Brenstol OU, Tre-Timber OU and Ha-Serv.
 All 3 companies focused on providing sauna materials for the Finnish market and interior flooring—Brenstol specializing in hardwoods and Tre-Timber specializing in softwoods.
 In the early 2000s, Brenstol purchased Tre-Timber, becoming the largest producer of thermally modified wood.

 At about that time, the market for thermally modified wood expanded dramatically from its traditional application in sauna materials, to include exterior products, such as decking (terrace) and cladding (siding).
-While Ha-Serv continued to focus primarily on the Finnish sauna market, Brenstol established the Thermory brand and begin to export across Europe and to Japan and Thermory has become the most widely-recognized brand of thermally modified wood in these regions.
+While Ha-Serv continued to focus primarily on the Finnish sauna market, Brenstol established the Thermory brand and begin to export across Europe and to Japan and Thermory has become the most widely recognized brand of thermally modified wood in these regions.
 The market for thermally modified exterior products increased very rapidly as European consumers increasingly looked for alternatives to tropical woods from Asia, Africa and South America.
 A Turkish producer, Nova Wood, also started producing of thermally modified wood and became a minor player in European markets.

 In 2012, Brenstol established an affiliate in the U.S., Thermory USA and began to expand aggressively in markets around the world.
 The Thermory brand has become well-established in the U.S. and Canada, and has been shipped to over 55 countries around the world.
-In 2016, Thermory’s revenue was 29 mln euros, with 1.8 mln euros in profit.
+In 2016, Thermory's revenue was 29 mln euros, with 1.8 mln euros in profit.

 Small, local producers continue to emerge in each region, but there are high barriers to entry into the thermally modified wood market—particularly for thermally modified hardwoods.
 The proper thermal modification equipment is extremely expensive.
 In addition, because the technology is not well known, there is little public information available about drying schedules, and many new producers of thermally modified woods experience a large % of drying defects, discoloration, brittleness, equipment malfunctions (including fires) and an inability to obtain the high durability ratings that more established producers, like Brenstol (Thermory), have achieved.
 In 2018, Thermory purchased Ha-Serv, becoming the market leader in the thermally modified wood segment.